What is a Carbon Foodprint? Why It Matters & How to Track It

 How Do We Calculate Your Carbon Foodprint?

-Spendscan uses standardised emissions data from reputable sources such as Our World in Data and Poore & Nemecek.
+Spendscan uses standardised emissions data from reputable sources such as Our World in Data and Poore & Nemecek to calculate your food carbon footprint.
 Here's what we analyse:

 1. Type of Food – Meat and dairy have higher emissions than plant-based foods.